 A German officer wrote of conditions during the advance:

-The remaining limited combat strength of the troops diminishes further due to the continuous exposure to the cold.
+The remaining limited combat strength of the troops diminish further due to the continuous exposure to the cold.
 It is much too inconvenient to shelter the troops from the weather . . .
-In addition, the automatic weapons of the groups and platoons often fail to operate, because the breeches can no longer move."
+In addition, the automatic weapons of the groups and platoons often fail to operate, because the breeches can no longer move.

 Standing in the wings like an avenger

-On the night of December 5-6, the Soviets launched a massive counterattack on the depleted German forces.
-In a series of actions lasting until early March of 1942, the exhausted Germans were forced back more than 100 miles, eliminating the threat to Moscow.
+Less than 24 hours after the German offensive halted, the Soviets began launching their own attacks, designed to push back and isolate the German forces near Moscow.
+In a series of actions lasting until the beginning of March 1942, the exhausted Germans were forced back more than 100 miles, permanently eliminating the threat to Moscow.

 Coming unexpectedly upon their outposts, growing like a promise